MazontheMoon/coddy-java/README.md

 ## August

+### 18 - River Color Blending Simulation

+Create a function named simulateRiverColorBlending that receives riverSurface, rainfallCycles, and sedimentColors as its parameters.

+This function simulates the blending of colors in a river during a rainy day, where sediment settles and colors blend in the flowing water.
+The challenge incorporates advanced 2D array manipulation and string operations to model this natural phenomenon.

+The function should simulate the blending of colors in the river over time, considering the following rules:

+In each rainfall cycle, new sediment colors are introduced at random positions along the top row of the river.
+Colors blend with adjacent colors in the 2D array (up, down, left, right) during each cycle.
+The blending process should create new color strings by combining the existing colors.
+The river flow is simulated by shifting colors downward in the 2D array.
+Color Blending Rules:
+When two primary colors (red, blue, yellow) blend, they create a secondary color: red + blue = purple blue + yellow = green red + yellow = orange
+When a primary color blends with a secondary color, it results in a tertiary color: red + purple = magenta blue + green = teal yellow + orange = amber
+When two secondary or tertiary colors blend, or when any color blends with brown, the result is brown.
+Parameters:

+riverSurface (String[][]): A 2D array representing the initial state of the river, where each element is a color represented by a string (e.g., "red", "blue", "yellow", "green", "purple", "orange", "magenta", "teal", "amber", "brown"). rainfallCycles (int): An integer representing the number of rainfall cycles to simulate. sedimentColors (String[]): An array containing the colors of the sediment being washed into the river by the rain.
+These colors will be introduced at random positions along the top row of the river during each rainfall cycle.
+The function returns a 2D string array representing the final state of the river surface after all rainfall cycles have been processed.

+Note: To simulate randomness without using actual random functions, use the following method to determine the position for introducing new sediment colors:

+int position = (currentCycle * 17 + colorIndex * 31) % riverSurface[0].length;
+Where currentCycle is the current rainfall cycle (0-indexed) and colorIndex is the index of the color in the sedimentColors array.

 ### 17 - Stingfish DNA Analysis
 Create a function named analyzeStingfishDNA that receives sequence1 and sequence2 as its parameters.